 For example, if you search “how to cook,” on Google Trends, you’ll notice it has more weekly searches on YouTube than on Google Search.
 Therefore, if you’re a home or kitchen appliance store, for instance, you’ll immediately realize it’s better to create video marketing content.
 This useful research process helps you adapt content based on the topics and channels.

-The benefits of Google Trends can help your eCommerce business build a powerful online presence.
-Now that you know how to leverage it for marketing, product, and content creation, you’ll want to use it with other marketing tools like Google Ads and Google Analytics to get ahead of your competition.
+It’s pretty clear that Google Trends can help your eCommerce business build a powerful online presence that achieves your goals.
+Now that you know how to leverage it for marketing, product, and content creation, you’ll want to use it in tandem with other marketing tools like Google Ads and Google Analytics to get ahead of your competition.

 Alternatively, you can hire a professional eCommerce digital marketing company like us!
-We’ve helped many start-ups and established businesses improve their digital marketing and profits.
-Contact our marketing experts at Comrade Digital Marketing to get started with your free digital marketing audit.
+We’ve helped many start-ups and established businesses improve their digital marketing and increase their profits.
+Contact our marketing experts at Comrade Digital Marketing to get started with a free digital marketing audit and learn your strengths, weaknesses, and next steps.